maffza/Dawaj-kase-project/README.md

 # How to set up the project
 ## Update the database password
-Create a file named *"secrets.json"* in the directory *DawajKase/DawajKase/*, and put the following content inside:
+Create a file named *"secrets.json"* in the directory *DawajKase/DawajKase/*, and put the following content inside it:
 ```
 {
     "DATABASE_PASSWORD": "YOUR_PASSWORD"